Power BI + Google Analytics = Power Analytics

 Embed your report

-To embed your report into SharePoint Online, you have to get the report URL and utilize it with SharePoint Online’s Power BI web part.
+To embed your report into SharePoint Online, SharePoint developers have to capture the report’s URL and utilize it with SharePoint Online’s Power BI web part.

 Get a report URL